Spuzzum First Nation

-Spuzzum First Nation (Spô’zêm) is a Nlaka'pamux First Nations government located near Spuzzum, British Columbia.
-It is a member of the Fraser Canyon Indian Administration, one of three tribal councils of the Nlaka'pamux people.
+Spuzzum First Nation (Spôʼzêm) is a Nlakaʼpamux First Nations government located near Spuzzum, British Columbia.
+It is a member of the Fraser Canyon Indian Administration, one of three tribal councils of the Nlakaʼpamux people.
 Other members of the Fraser Canyon Indian Administration are the Kanaka Bar, Skuppah and Nicomen First Nations (the Nicomen First Nation is also a member of the Nicola Tribal Association).

 The Spuzzum First Nation reserve community and offices are located at Spuzzum in the lower Fraser Canyon, near the Alexandra Bridge and about 10 miles north of Yale.

-Other Nlaka'pamux governments belong either to the Nicola Tribal Association or the Nlaka'pamux Nation Tribal Council.
+Other Nlakaʼpamux governments belong either to the Nicola Tribal Association or the Nlakaʼpamux Nation Tribal Council.

 History

 The chief of the Spuzzum in 1858, Kowpelst ("White Hat") was one of the first to work Hill's Bar at the onset of the Fraser Canyon Gold Rush and was considered a "friendly Indian" during the Fraser Canyon War of that fall, which took place between the American miners and the upstream Nlaka'pamux of Camchin.
-He was appointed as a magistrate by Sir James Douglas During the Fraser Canyon War, a few thousand miners from bars farther up the canyon thronged at Spuzzum in terror of the upstream Nlaka'pamux, and some villages and food caches of the Spuzzum people were destroyed by armed parties of miners coming up from Yale, even though relations with the Spuzzum were considered friendlier than with their Nlaka'pamux kin farther upriver.
+He was appointed as a magistrate by Sir James Douglas.
+During the Fraser Canyon War, a few thousand miners from bars further up the canyon thronged at Spuzzum in terror of the upstream Nlaka'pamux.
+Some villages and food caches of the Spuzzum people were destroyed by armed parties of miners traveling from Yale, even though relations with the Spuzzum were deemed friendlier than with their Nlaka'pamux kin further upriver.